computersarecool/dsa_opengl_examples/README.md

 ##### Included as a snapshot:
 - `glad` (a loader for OpenGL `4.4`)

-Thanks to the package authors for their work!
+Thanks to the package authors for their work! 👏

 ### To build and use:
 This project uses CMAKE to build.

-First update all the submodules with `git submodule update --init --recursive`.
+- Update all the submodules with `git submodule update --init --recursive`.

-Then `cd` into the `build` directory and type `cmake -G "${GENERATOR_TYPE}"`.
+- `cd` into the `build` directory and type `cmake -G "${GENERATOR_TYPE}"`.

 The only `${GENERATOR_TYPE}` that has been tested is `Visual Studio 15 2017 Win64` as KDevelop reads the CMAKE file directly and no generator is needed.

 ### Things to do